BMI Calculator — Calculate Body Mass Index — Free

-Calculate your Body Mass Index (BMI) to assess your weight status.
+Calculate your Body Mass Index from height and weight to assess your weight status, from underweight to obese, against standard WHO BMI categories.

 23.0